 NCSA's research identified three major reasons hackers are so focused on small businesses: They are less equipped to handle an attack due to lack of resources; their partnerships with larger businesses provide back-channel access to a hacker's true targets; and the information hackers want — credit card credentials, intellectual property, personally identifiable information, etc. — is often less guarded on a small business system.

 Having up-to-date security software and creating an emergency response plan for a data breach are good first steps toward keeping your company vigilant and ready for an attack.
 But Kaiser noted that one of the most important things you can do to protect your business in the long term is to create a culture of cybersecurity.
-[For a side-by-side comparison of the best anti-virus software, visit our sister site Top Ten Reviews]

 "Make sure employees understand the importance of cybersecurity in protecting their customers, colleagues, intellectual property and valuable business relationships," Kaiser told Business News Daily.
 "Have policies and practices in place about Internet security practices in the workplace around issues like the use of USB devices, social media and personal devices in the workplace.
 Have rules about password practices and acceptable websites to access from a business network."